 If the kidneys stop working properly, harmful waste products and excess fluid build up in the body.
 Blood pressure may also rise and the body might not make enough red blood cells.
 This is called kidney failure.
 If left untreated, it can quickly become life-threatening.

 Diabetes and high blood pressure are the most common causes of kidney failure in adults.
 But in young people, it's usually the result of:

 - Genetic diseases.
-Conditions that run in the family, like polycystic kidney disease, can affect the kidneys.
-With this disease, normal kidney tissue is replaced by fluid-filled sacs.
+Conditions that run in the family can affect the kidneys.
+One example is polycystic kidney disease, in which normal kidney tissue is replaced by fluid-filled sacs.

 - Glomerular diseases.
 These conditions damage the tiny filtering units in the kidneys (called glomeruli).

 - Birth defects.
-Defects of the kidneys or urinary tract can prevent the kidneys from functioning normally.
+Defects of the kidneys or urinary tract can prevent the kidneys from working normally.

 - a kidney transplant, which places a new (donor) kidney in the body

 - dialysis, a therapeutic process that does the work of the kidneys by artificially cleaning the blood

 For children who are good candidates for transplant surgery, it can be the better option.
 Since dialysis treatments are usually needed daily or multiple times a week, they can interfere with a child's routine and make attending school or traveling difficult.
 Successful kidney transplants may make it easier for kids to live as they did before developing kidney failure.